-Some medicines and VORICONAZOLE WOCKHARDT may interfere with each other.
+Some medicines and VTTACK may interfere with each other.
 These include (not all brands given):

-- efavirenz (Stocrin) (a medicine used to treat HIV infection) in doses below 400 mg once a day. - ritonavir (Norvir, Kaletra) (a medicine used to treat HIV infection) in doses of 100 mg twice a day. - warfarin (e.g. Marevan, Coumadin), a medicine used to stop blood clots. - everolimus (e.g. Afinitor, Certican), a medicine used to treat cancer.

-- venetoclax (e.g., Venclexta), a medicine used to treat blood cancers - naloxegol, (e.g., Movantik), a medicine used to treat constipation caused by opioids (narcotic pain medicines). - ivacaftor, (e.g., Kalydeco, Orkambi, Symdeko), a medicine used to treat cystic fibrosis. - fluconazole (e.g. Diflucan), a medicine used to treat fungal infections. - phenytoin (e.g. Dilantin), a medicine used to treat epilepsy. - ciclosporin (e.g. Sandimmun, Neoral), a medicine used to prevent organ transplant rejection or to treat certain problems with the immune system. - sulphonylureas, medicines used to treat diabetes such as glibenclamide, gliclazide and glipizide (e.g. Daonil, Diamicron, Minidiab). - some antihistamines, medicines used to treat hayfever, allergic skin reactions, itching. - theophylline (e.g. Nuelin), a medicine used to treat asthma. - benzodiazepines (e.g. Valium), medicines used to treat insomnia or anxiety. - statins (e.g. Zocor, Lipitor, Crestor), medicines used for lowering cholesterol. - tacrolimus (e.g. Prograf), a medicine used in patients who have had a liver or kidney transplant. - indinavir (e.g. Crixivan) and some other medicines used to treat HIV infection. - omeprazole (e.g. Losec), a medicine used to treat indigestion, reflux and stomach or duodenal ulcers. - methadone (used to treat heroin addiction). - oral contraceptives (the Pill). - vincristine, vinblastine or vinorelbine, medicines used in treating cancer (e.g. Vepesid). - strong pain killers such as alfentanil (e.g. Rapifen), fentanyl (e.g. Durogesic, Actiq, Sublimaze) and oxycodone (e.g. Endone, Proladone). - non-steroidal anti-inflammatory drugs, medicines used to treat pain and inflammation such as ibuprofen and diclofenac (e.g. Nurofen, Advil, Voltaren). - tolvaptan (e.g., Jinarc, Samsca) used to treat low levels of sodium in your blood or for kidney problems). - letermovir (e.g., Prevymis) used to prevent viral infections after bone marrow transplant).
+- efavirenz (Stocrin) (a medicine used to treat HIV infection) in doses below 400 mg once a day. - ritonavir (Norvir, Kaletra) (a medicine used to treat HIV infection) in doses of 100 mg twice a day. - warfarin (e.g. Marevan, Coumadin), a medicine used to stop blood clots. - everolimus (e.g. Afinitor, Certican), a medicine used to treat cancer. - other cancer drugs such as glasdegib, axitinib, bosutinib, cabozantinib, ceritinib, cobimetinib, dabrafenib, dasatinib, nilotinib, sunitinib, ibrutinib, ribociclib. - tretinoin, a medicine used for the treatment of acne and acute promyelocytic leukemia. - ivacaftor (e.g. Kalydeco, Orkambi, Symdeko), a medicine used to treat cystic fibrosis. - fluconazole (e.g. Diflucan), a medicine used to treat fungal infections. - phenytoin (e.g. Dilantin), a medicine used to treat epilepsy. - ciclosporin (e.g. Sandimmun, Neoral), a medicine used to prevent organ transplant rejection or to treat certain problems with the immune system. - sulphonylureas, medicines used to treat diabetes such as glibenclamide, gliclazide and glipizide (e.g. Daonil, Diamicron, Minidiab). - some antihistamines, medicines used to treat hayfever, allergic skin reactions, itching. - theophylline (e.g. Nuelin), a medicine used to treat asthma. - benzodiazepines (e.g. Valium), medicines used to treat insomnia or anxiety. - statins (e.g. Zocor, Lipitor, Crestor), medicines used for lowering cholesterol. - tacrolimus (e.g. Prograf), a medicine used in patients who have had a liver or kidney transplant. - indinavir (e.g. Crixivan) and some other medicines used to treat HIV infection. - omeprazole (e.g. Losec), a medicine used to treat indigestion, reflux and stomach or duodenal ulcers. - methadone (used to treat heroin addiction). - oral contraceptives (the Pill). - vincristine, vinblastine or vinorelbine, medicines used in treating cancer (e.g. Vepesid). - strong pain killers such as alfentanil (e.g. Rapifen), fentanyl (e.g. Durogesic, Actiq, Sublimaze) and oxycodone (e.g. Endone, Proladone). - non-steroidal anti-inflammatory drugs, medicines used to treat pain and inflammation such as ibuprofen and diclofenac (e.g. Nurofen, Advil, Voltaren). - letermovir (e.g. Prevymis) used to prevent viral infections after bone marrow transplant).

-These medicines may be affected by VORICONAZOLE WOCKHARDT or may affect how well it works.
+These medicines may be affected by VTTACK or may affect how well it works.
 You may need different amounts of your medicines or you may need to take different medicines.